In The News

 - Heather Hall made Partner

 July, 2017 Carroll, Kelly, Trotter, Franzen, McBride & Peabody is very pleased to announce that Heather S. Hall has become a partner of the firm in the Las Vegas office.

 - Firm Name Change

-On October 15, 2013, Carroll, Kelly, Trotter, Franzen & McKenna changed its firm name to Carroll, Kelly, Trotter, Franzen, McKenna & Peabody.
-Thomas Peabody has been a long-time member of the Carroll, Kelly, Trotter, Franzen, McKenna & Peabody family.
+On October 15, 2013, Carroll, Kelly, Trotter, Franzen & McBride changed its firm name to Carroll, Kelly, Trotter, Franzen, McBride & Peabody.
+Thomas Peabody has been a long-time member of the Carroll, Kelly, Trotter, Franzen, McBride & Peabody family.
 He joined the firm in 1996, and became a partner in 2001.He has successfully represented clients against claims of professional/medical negligence, elder abuse, general liability, products liability , and sexual misconduct.
 Mr. Peabody practices out of the San Diego and Long Beach offices.
 He has had several prominent verdicts featured in both legal and new publications.
 He is a three time recipient of the "Super Lawyers" award and maintains an active role in the Association of Southern California Defense Counsel.
 In his spare time, Mr. Peabody enjoys mountain biking and coaching youth basketball, baseball, and soccer.

 - "Friend of the Court" Efforts to Protect MICRA [Medical Injury Compensation Reform Act]